 Carelabs is authorized provider of Electrical Installation’s Study, Analysis, Inspection, and Certification services in UAE, and offer lightning arrester testing service.

 Lightning Arrester is the device used to protect the insulation and conductors from damaging effects of lightning on electrical power systems and telecommunication.
-Typical Lightning Arrester has a high-voltage terminal and a ground terminal.
-When a lightning surge travels along the power line to the Arrester, electricity from the surge diverted through the Arrester to the earth.
+Typical lightning arrester has a high-voltage terminal and a ground terminal.
+When a lightning surge travels along the power line to the arrester, electricity from the surge is diverted through the arrester to the earth.

-If protection fails or is absent, lightning that strikes the electrical system introduces thousands of kilo Volts that may damage the transmission lines, and can also cause severe damage to transformers and other electrical or electronic devices.
-Lightning-produces extreme voltage fastens in incoming power lines would damage electrical home appliances that’s why it is essential to the principle of Lightning Arrester.
+If protection fails or is absent, lightning that strikes the electrical system introduces thousands of kilo volts that may damage the transmission lines, and can also cause severe damage to transformers and other electrical or electronic devices.

 Monitoring Total Leakage Electricity